 Background & Introduction

-Vision also manages a range of teams that includes Nature Conservation and Biodiversity, Allotments, Civic and Commercial Events, Parks Development, Museums and Archives, a Sport and Health Team, Culture and Arts Development, as well as having a core Central Services Team.
+Vision also manages a range of teams that includes Nature Conservation and Biodiversity, Allotments, Civic and Commercial events, Parks Development, Museums and Archives, a Health & Wellbeing Team, Arts, Culture & Libraries, Music Service, including the Music Education Hub, Redbridge Drama Centre, a Youth Centre and in more recent times responsible for the operations of the Kenneth More Theatre; as well as having a Corporate Team.

 Our core purpose is supporting people and communities to thrive by offering inclusive, affordable Leisure and Cultural activities and events for local people.
 In the places and spaces we manage, people feel safe and have opportunities to explore, relax, exercise, socialise and learn together.